tengstrand/lein-polylith/readme.md

 ### Syncing dependencies

 To be able to work with the *user* component from the development environment, the *clj-time* library now needs to be added to the development *project file*.
-The good thing is that the *sync-deps* command can help us with that (make sure you are at the workspace root):
+The good thing is that the *sync* command can help us with that (make sure you are at the workspace root):
 ```
-$ lein polylith sync-deps
+$ lein polylith sync all
   updated: environments/development/project.clj
   updated: components/user/project.clj
   updated: components/address/project.clj